-This is a must-read for new and expectant mom!
+This is a must-read for new, and expectant moms!
 What shouldn’t you buy used?

 This post is for moms; moms to be and new moms who are looking to save money on expensive baby items.
 While saving money is a good option to do especially because babies are expensive!
 However, you should do your homework before buying a used baby item.
 I would highly suggest checking the CSPC for all product recalls on baby gear.